joelcosta2/Tribalwars_Script/README.md

   ![Notes for Each Village](img/notepad.png)

-- **Extra Large Map:** Enjoy a larger map without premium (2 sizes for now, default and large).
-Toggle on map page.
+- **Extra Large Map:** Enjoy a larger map without premium.
+Toggle it on the map page and set the size freely—no limits!

   ![Extra Large Map](img/largeMap.png)